24th National Film Awards

-The 24th National Film Awards, presented by Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India to felicitate the best of Indian Cinema released in the year 1976.
+The 24th National Film Awards, presented by Directorate of Film Festivals, the organisation set up by Ministry of Information and Broadcasting, India to felicitate the best of Indian Cinema released in 1976.

 Awards

 Awards were divided into feature films and non-feature films.

 Lifetime Achievement Award

 Feature films

 Feature films were awarded at All India as well as regional level.
 For 24th National Film Awards, a Hindi film, Mrugaya won the President's Gold Medal for the All India Best Feature Film.
 Following were the awards given in each category: